gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - label: html content
 - bbox: array with bottom right and top lef coordinate, for example: [509317.96875, 160040.0, 516755.0, 171050.0]
 - id: id of the feature in the database
-- bfsnr: optional: the city, district or canton number provided by the BFS (also for parcel)
+- bfsnr (optional): the city, district or canton number provided by the BFS (also for parcel)
+- code (optional): for service cantons, the shortname for the cantons
+- nr (optional): for service postalcodes, the postalcode
+- objectorig: defined for swissnames features the origin of the information.
+Possible values: 'LK25', 'LK50' or 'LK100'.

 BodSearch: search (deprecated)
 ------------------------------